 Standardized containers and intermodal transport further boosted efficiencies.
 Developed in 1956, containerization allowed loading and unloading of cargo boxes directly from ships, trucks and trains without rehandling goods.
 This led to the widespread use of container ships, trains and seagoing container vessels.

-Understanding Vans in Shipping
+Understanding Vans in Hauling

-In logistics terminology, a van refers to an enclosed, insulated vehicle used for transportation of goods.
+In logistics terminology, a van refers to an enclosed, insulated vehicle used for relocation of goods.
 The most common types include dry vans, refrigerated vans and flatbed vans.
 Dry vans are basic enclosed units suitable for general cargo that don't require temperature control.

 Refrigerated vans maintain chilled or frozen environments through an integrated cooling system, ideal for perishables.
 Flatbed vans are open-top vehicles used to carry oversized or non-stackable items securely strapped to the platform.